unbit/uwsgi-docs/Lua.rst

   # or if you have used another config file (for example core.ini)
   python uwsgiconfig.py --plugin plugins/lua core

+.. note:: It should also be possible to compile Lua against ``luajit`` -- just edit the library and header paths in the :file:`plugins/lua/uwsgiplugin.py` file.

 Your first WSAPI application
 ----------------------------